johnjbarton/sirius/readme.txt

    load unpacked extension
    point the subdirectory sirius/extension from the repo in step 1 You  should see the Sirus Star icon
 3. Reload any tab and use the context menu option Debug Sirius
+4. The first time the devtools window comes up, it will be blank, just right click and reload.
+This is a bug in Chrome 19 that will be fixed soon.

 Other Sirius Ideas: